vgmtrans/vgmtrans/docs/value-oriented-rewrite-plan.md

   -> MidiExporter
 ```

 `MidiSequenceProfile` should be removed as a target architecture.
-It can remain
-temporarily only as old-code reference, not as a bridge that new sequence code
+New driver
-depends on.
-New driver behavior should move into local command `execute()`
-methods and shared music helpers.
+behavior should move into local command `execute()` methods and shared music
+helpers, not through profile hooks.

 The MIDI renderer owns: